Crafts, gardens &

 I think we’ll enjoy a free morning and then head 1 km up the road to Ibaraki Kokusai Golf Club for lunch.
 (Keen golfers could play 18 holes) As well as great food at the Golf Club, the views allow you to see from Kyoto to Kobe and down to Osaka City.
 Mid afternoon, Ogawasan, (Lyn’s best friend in the village) will come and help dress everyone in kimono and we’ll have fun taking photos.

-In the evening, you’ll learn how to make okonomiyaki and we’ll have a bit of a farewell party with some neighbours and friends.
+In the evening, you’ll learn how to make takoyaki and we’ll have a bit of a farewell party with some neighbours and friends.

 Fri 08 May 2026 (B,L)